AdobeDocs/journey-optimizer-learn.en/help/journeys/introduction-to-the-new-journey-canvas.md

 ---
-title: Introducing to the new journey canvas
+title: Introduction to the new journey canvas
 description: Discover the new journey canvas experience in Adobe Journey Optimizer.
 This update introduces a modern rendering engine that powers the Journey Canvas, aligning it with the experience already used in orchestrated campaigns and audience composition.
 feature: Journeys
 role: User